beneath-hq/beneath/deployments/kube/README.md

 The Helm charts relies on the existance of a service account in `key.json` in the `beneath-sa-key` secret in the `production` namespace.
 It's created like this:

-    gcloud beta iam service-accounts create beneath-service --display-name "Beneath Service Account (used by services in Kubernetes)" gcloud iam service-accounts list
+    gcloud iam service-accounts create beneath-service --display-name "Beneath Service Account (used by services in Kubernetes)" gcloud iam service-accounts list
     gcloud iam service-accounts keys create key.json --iam-account beneath-service@beneath.iam.gserviceaccount.com kubectl create secret generic beneath-sa-key --from-file key.json --namespace production